TillF/WASA-SED/docs/index.md

 Appel, K. (2006): Characterisation of badlands and modelling of soil erosion in the Isabena watershed, NE Spain.
 Unpublished MSc thesis, University of Potsdam, Germany.

-Ashida, K. and Michiue, M. (1973): “Studies on bed load transport rate in alluvial streams”, Trans.
+Ashida, K. and Michiue, M. (1973): Studies on bed load transport rate in alluvial streams.
+Trans.
 Japan Society of Civil Engineers, Vol. 4.

 Ackers, P. and White, W.R.
-(1973): “Sediment transport: a new approach and analysis”, Proc.
+(1973): Sediment transport: a new approach and analysis.
+Proc.
 ASCE, Journal of the Hydraulics Division, Vol. 99, HY11, pp. 2041-2060.

 Breuer, L., Eckhardt, K., Frede, H.-G. (2003): Plant parameter values for models in temperate climates, Ecological Modelling, 169: 237-293.